Domestic violence is one of the most commonly prosecuted criminal offenses in Los Angeles criminal courts.

 For a first-time arrestee accused of domestic violence, the process can be opaque and intimidating.
 This article seeks to give insight into some of the common charges associated with first time domestic violence cases and some of the likely consequences.

-To give readers useful information for a first offense domestic violence, our California criminal defense attorneys are providing a review below.
+To give readers useful information for a first offense domestic violence, we are providing a review below.

 Determining Type of Charges to File